-The best (and maybe the only) way to do this hike is to start before dawn.
+The best (and maybe the only) way to do Cactus to Clouds is to start before dawn.
 For example, on this trip report, I started at 1am.
 The idea is that you hike the desert in the cooler nighttime hours, and get to a high (and cool) enough altitude by the time the sun rises.

 To determine the best time to leave, look at an hourly weather forecast for Palm Springs and the summit.
 Figure out your slowest pace, and estimate where you’ll be at each hour and temperature.
 Treat it as a rough guide, knowing things can change and you may need to change your plans.